The universal Euler characteristic and Burnside group for definable groupoids: Abstract

 \section{Abstract}

-We introduce the universal Euler characteristic of an orbit space definable groupoid, a class of groupoids containing cocompact proper Lie groupoids as well as translation groupoids for semialgebraic group actions.
-Generalizing results of Gusein-Zade, Luengo, and Melle-Hern\'{a}ndez, we show that every additive and multiplicative invariant of orbit space definable groupoids with an additional local triviality hypothesis arises as a ring homomorphism applied to the universal Euler characteristic.
+We introduce the universal Euler characteristic of orbit space definable groupoids, a class of groupoids containing cocompact proper Lie groupoids as well as translation groupoids associated to proper definable group actions.
+We show that every additive and multiplicative invariant of orbit space definable groupoids with an additional local triviality hypothesis arises as a ring homomorphism applied to the universal Euler characteristic.
 This in particular includes the $\Gamma$-orbifold Euler characteristic introduced by the first and third authors when $\Gamma$ is a finitely presented group.

-For Lie groupoids with Riemannian structures in the sense of del Hoyo-Fernandes, and for Cartan-Lie groupoids with Riemannian structures in the sense of Kotov-Strobl, we study the Riemannian structures induced on the suborbifolds of the inertia space given by images of isotropy groups.
-We realize the $\Z$-orbifold Euler characteristic as the integral of a differential form defined on the arrow space or the space of composable pairs of arrows of the original groupoid.
+For definable groupoids, where the object and arrow spaces as well as the structure maps are definable, we also introduce a Burnside group (which admits a partial multiplication), which generalizes the classical Burnside ring associated to compact Lie groups.